apache/pulsar/site2/website/versioned_docs/version-2.6.1/functions-debug.md

 ---
-id: version-2.6.1-functions-debug
+id: functions-debug
 title: Debug Pulsar Functions
-sidebar_label: How-to: Debug
+sidebar_label: "How-to: Debug"
-original_id: functions-debug
 ---

 You can use the following methods to debug Pulsar Functions: